Scaling SATAYO: OSINT Research with Apache Airflow

 Before starting this development, we outlined the following key prerequisites:

-Task Isolation Certain SATAYO tasks require isolated environments for specific network or resource configurations.
+Task Isolation: Some SATAYO tasks require isolated environments for specific network or resource configurations.
 A solution that easily allowed containerization was essential.

-Comprehensive Monitoring Monitoring capabilities were required to maintain system health and promptly detect issues.
+Comprehensive Monitoring: Monitoring capabilities were necessary to maintain system health and promptly detect issues.

 Apache Airflow was selected as it met these key requirements effectively:

-Directed Acyclic Graphs (DAGs) allow clear and manageable task dependency definitions, crucial for SATAYO’s structured workflows.
+Directed Acyclic Graphs (DAGs) allow clear and manageable task dependency definitions, which are crucial for SATAYO’s structured workflows

 Airflow’s features collectively made it the optimal choice to support SATAYO’s modernization goals.